digitalbazaar/bedrock-examples/basic-desktop-gui/README.md

-# Example Windows GUI Application
+# Example Desktop GUI Application

-An example of a Windows GUI Application built on top of Bedrock.
+An example of a Desktop GUI Application built on top of Bedrock.

 # Installation